davidgasquez/davidgasquez.com/content/posts/2023-04-07-blockchain-data-pipelines.md

 - [Digital Assets Examples](https://github.com/aws-samples/digital-assets-examples)
 - [Luabase](https://github.com/luabase)

 After compiling the list, I realized that only a few of these projects are open. **We can read the source code of the chains we use, but can't read the code of their data pipelines?** That's a bit weird.
-Specially when the data world is moving towards the other direction¹!
+Specially when the data world is moving towards the other direction [^1]!

-As the folks from [OpenDataCommunity](https://opendatacommunity.org/) pointed out, the data layer is, currently, mostly centralized² and closed source.
+As the folks from [OpenDataCommunity](https://opendatacommunity.org/) pointed out, the data layer is, currently, mostly centralized [^2] and closed source.
 Properties that don't represent the open spirit of the movement.

 On the other hand, projects like [Airbyte](https://airbyte.com/), [Estuary's Flow](https://github.com/estuary/flow), [Meltano](https://meltano.com/), [Cloudquery](https://github.com/cloudquery/cloudquery), and many others from the [MDS](https://www.moderndatastack.xyz/), are not only building tools to extract, transform, and load data, but also working on standards and protocols.
 And the community is building on top of them.
 This makes possible to have an end to end data pipeline in matter of minutes.